 (5) A home health aide is not considered to have successfully completed a competency evaluation if the aide has an unsatisfactory rating in more than one of the areas described in subsection (e)(2) - (13) of this section.

-(6) If an aide receives an unsatisfactory rating, the aide must not perform that task without direct supervision by an RN or LVN until the aide receives training in the task for which he or she was evaluated as unsatisfactory and successfully completes a subsequent competency evaluation with a satisfactory rating on the task.
+(6) If an aide receives an unsatisfactory rating, the aide must not perform that task without direct supervision by an RN or LVN, until the aide receives training in the task for which he or she was evaluated as unsatisfactory and successfully completes a subsequent competency evaluation with a satisfactory rating on the task.

 (7) If an individual fails to complete the competency evaluation satisfactorily, the individual must be advised of the areas in which he or she is inadequate.